List of predicted asteroid impacts on Earth

 This is a list of asteroids that have impacted Earth after discovery and orbit calculation that predicted the impact in advance, which are cataloged by the Center for Near-Earth Object Studies (CNEOS).

+List

-As of December 2024, all of the asteroids with predicted impacts were under 10 m in size that were discovered just hours before impact, and burned up in the atmosphere as meteors.
+As of September 2026, all of the asteroids with predicted impacts were under 10 m in size that were discovered just hours before impact, and burned up in the atmosphere as meteors.